-Although charger chips are easy to use, they have limitations.
+Although charger chips are easy and economical to use, they have limitations.
 Most offer a fixed charge algorithm that does not permit fine-tuning for specialty uses.
-Features such as “boost,” which reactivates the protection circuit when a Li‑ion battery falls asleep, do not exist, nor can a charger chip accommodate different chemistries selectable by a code, or do ultra-fast charging with safeguards that include scaling the charge current to battery condition and temperature.
+Chips are made for a given battery and many cannot accommodate different chemistries selectable by a code or do ultra-fast charging with safeguards that include scaling the charge current according to battery condition and temperature.
 Temperature control is mostly through an on/off switch.

 Microcontrollers offer an alternative to charger chips.
 Although the design cost is higher because of programming, manufacturing costs are compatible to charger chips.
-We must keep in mind that the charge chip or microcontroller form only a small part of the charger circuit, and the bulk of the cost lies in the peripheral components, which include solid-state switches and the power supply.
+It should be noted that the charge chip or microcontroller form only a small part of the charger circuit; the bulk of the cost lies in the peripheral components, which include solid-state switches, displays signals and the power supply.
 The cost of these parts is in direct relationship to current handling.

 Last updated 3/28/2015

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.

 If you have a question, require further information, have a suggestion or would like to report an error, use the "contact us" form or email us at: firstname.lastname@example.org.
 While we make all efforts to answer your questions accurately, we cannot guarantee results.
 Neither can we take responsibility for any damages or injuries that may result as a consequence of the information provided.
 Please accept our advice as a free public support rather than an engineering or professional service.